How To Choose a Pest Control Company

 Reviews and Recommendations

-You can check a company's reputation using local review sites or social media as well as the Better Business Bureau (BBB).
-You can also check with Tennessee's licensing board to see the status of a company's license.
+Resources you can use to check a company's reputation include local review sites, social media, and the Better Business Bureau (BBB).
+Additionally, you can confirm the status of a company's license through the Tennessee licensing board.

 Cost of Services and Guarantees

-You can consider whether a company offers free on-site estimates (to determine if it fits your budget), and what kind of guarantees it provides.
-Often, a company will guarantee that if its treatment doesn't resolve your pest problem, it will continue to come back until it does.
+You can learn whether a company offers free on-site estimates (to determine if it fits in your budget) and what type of guarantees it offers.
+Often, a company will guarantee that if it does not eliminate your pest problem, it will keep coming back until it does.

 Safety and Treatment Methods